calvinclaus/facebook-opening-hours-to-table/README.md

 # faceboook-opening-hours-to-table
-Fetches opening hour data from FB, and returns an html table with the opening hours.
+Fetches opening hour data from Facebook, and returns an html table with the opening hours.